airamez/codando-live/_07_HTML_CSS/_01_HTML.md

   * `<td>`: Defines a table data cell.
 * **Form Tags**:
   * `<form>`: Creates a form for user input, with attributes like action (URL to send data) and method (e.g., get or post).
-  * `<input>`: Creates an input field, with types like text, email, submit, radio, checkbox, etc.
+  * `<input>`: Creates an input field, with types like text, email, submit, range, radio, checkbox, etc.
   * `<label>`: Labels an input for accessibility, using for to match an input’s id (e.g., `<label for="name">Name:</label>`).
   * `<button>`: Creates a clickable button, often with type="submit" or type="button".
   * `<select>`: Creates a dropdown list, often with a name attribute for form submission (e.g., `<select name="choice">`).
   * `<option>`: Defines an option within a `<select>` dropdown, with value for the data sent and optional selected attribute (e.g., `<option value="1">Option 1</option>`).
   * `<textarea>`: Creates a multi-line text input, with attributes like rows and cols for size (e.g., `<textarea rows="4" cols="50">`).
+  *

 * Comments